 Students wishing to pursue graduate studies leading to either a M.S. or Ph.D. minor in biotechnology must enroll and conduct their research in a participating department.
 For specific information about enrollment requirements, contact the participating departments of interest to you directly.
 For general information about graduate education at NCSU contact the Graduate School, 1000 Main Campus Drive, Box 7102, NCSU, Raleigh, NC 27695.

 *Students may place out of BIT 510 if they have had either a similar course as an undergraduate or if they have substantial practical experience and conceptual knowledge of the material covered.
-The approval to place out of BIT 510 is made by the Academic Coordinator of the Biotechnology Program, in conjunction with consultation with the student's thesis advisor.
+The approval to place out of BIT 510 is made by the Academic Advisor of the Biotechnology Program, in conjunction with consultation with the student's thesis advisor.
 If placing out of BIT 510, the student will instead take one additional 2-credit BIT lab course (and will complete the minor requirements with 6 credits of coursework rather than 8).

 Graduate students must include the minor in their Plan of Work to be approved by the Biotechnology Program Director